Loop Electrosurgical Excision Procedure (LEEP)

 procedure.
 You may feel some cramping when the tenaculum is applied.

 tissues.
-One or more passes may be needed.
+This may take 1 or more passes.
 You may feel pressure or a slight cramping.

 if you have this feeling.

-- The amount and location of tissue removed depends on the whether LEEP is being used
+The amount and location of tissue removed depends on if LEEP is being used as a diagnostic

-as a diagnostic tool, or to remove abnormal tissue.
-LEEP wires come in different sizes
+tool, or to remove abnormal tissue.
+LEEP wires come in different sizes and shapes.

 bleeding.
 Any bleeding from the LEEP site may be treated with a paste-like topical

-- The tissue will be sent to a lab for further testing.
+The tissue will be sent to a lab for testing.

 What happens after a LEEP?